yanshu/project_Transit_Search/README.md

 # Transit Search

+This is a Astro585 project that prepares some simple code to search for transiting planets candidates in Kepler data using transit method.

+Kepler is a space observatory lauched by NASA in 2009, its purpose is to search for planets.
+It uses a photometer that records the brightness of stars.
+[1] A planet is defined as an astronomical object that travels arount a star.
+When  planet goes across the face of a star, the brightness of the star would decrease, this is called a transit, the duration of the decrease is the time the planet spends on moving across the surface, the period of a transit is equal to the orbital period of the planet, and the epoch of the transit is the start time of the first transit detected by Kepler.
+So we can use the kepler data to search for planet candidates by searching for transits: given the light curve (more specifically the "sap_flux" and "time" data inside the light curves), find out the period, duration, and epoch of the transit, and the corresponding SNR.

-This project searches for transiting planets candidates in Kepler data using Aigran & Irwin's transit search algorithm[1].
-The basic idea is: loop through different trial periods, trial transit durations and trial transit epochs, find out which (p, d, e) maximizes the Q value, which is basically the square of the signal to noise ratio (SNR).
-In our code, we use log10(Q) instead of just Q.
+There are different transit search algorithms.
+This project uses Aigran & Irwin's transit search algorithm[2].
+The basic idea is: (1) divide the data points in the flux vs time plot into two bins, one in-transit bin and one out-of-transit bin, (2) loop over different trial periods (p), trial transit durations (d) and trial transit epochs (e), find out the (p, d, e) that maximizes the Q value for the data points in the in-transit bin.
+See the definition of Q in the Aigran & Irwin paper, it is basically the square of the signal to noise ratio (SNR) [2].

+###Steps

+The main steps of the transit search project:
+(1) Given a time array and flux array, strip out bad data points;

+(2) Generate arrays of trial periods, durations, and epochs;

+(3) For each trial periods, do phase folding;

+(4) Use the phase folded flux, use the Aigran & Irwin search algorithm, find out the best estimated p, d, e.

 functions.jl and para_functions.jl contain all the functions for this project.
 The former is the serial vesion, and the latter is the parallel version.
 The core function is: transit_detection!(), whose input parameters are: (TIME,FLUX,length_f,f_min, f_max).
 TIME and FLUX are the preprocessed time array and flux array, length_f is the number of trial frequencies, f_min, f_max are the minimum and maximum trial frequencies.
 The output of transit_detection!() is ((best_p,best_d,best_e,best_logQ,logQ_p), i.e. the best estimated period, transit duration and epoch, the corresponding logQ value and the array that stores each logQ value for each trial period.